GalaxyGate/guides/docs/Games/Minecraft/Vanilla.md

 ```

 ## Getting the server jar
 Please download one of the server Jars from below.
-Currently 1.15.2 is the latest server jar.
+Currently, 1.15.2 is the latest server jar.
 1.15.2
 ```
 wget https://launcher.mojang.com/v1/objects/bb2b6b1aefcd70dfd1892149ac3a215f6c636b07/server.jar